 Contemporary Jazz and R&B

-Steve Cole – Sax (Steve has 8 Solo Recordings and is a national/international touring artist for the renowned Mack Avenue/Artistry Record Label)
+Steve Cole has eight solo recordings and is a national/international touring artist for the renowned Mack Avenue/Artistry Record Label.

 Collin Clauson – Keys (Steve Cole, Euge Groove, Rick Braun)

 Lamar Jones – Bass (Steve Cole, Brian Culbertson, Nick Colionne)